devinkr/js-references-and-hof/README.md

 ![morpheus](https://media.git.generalassemb.ly/user/21811/files/0896a280-6997-11eb-8a87-4d41c3783550)

 Functions that take other functions as arguments or return them as output are called **higher-order functions**.
-The array methods that we're going to learn today all fit this definition: they are functions (methods of the Array object) that take a function as an argument and use it to transform an array of data.
+The array methods that we're going to learn later today all fit this definition: they are functions (methods of the Array object) that take a function as an argument and use it to transform an array of data.